bgd-labs/aave-proposals-v3/src/20240617_AaveV3Avalanche_UpdatePoRExecutorV3Robot/UpdatePoRExecutorV3Robot.md

 ## Simple Summary

-Proposal to give new Proof of Reserve Executor V3 risk admin role on Avalanche and register the new robot.
+Proposal to re-enable Aave Proof of Reserve on Avalanche, after temporarily halting the system during the Aave v3.1 upgrade.

 ## Motivation